 Grocery prices have surged significantly in recent years, impacting household budgets worldwide.
 Understanding the reasons behind these increases helps shoppers adopt smart strategies to manage costs effectively.
 Below are the key factors driving higher grocery prices, along with why strategic shopping is essential for stretching your budget.

-• Inflation and rising input costs: Inflation has driven up costs for agricultural inputs like fertilizer, fuel, and labor, increasing food production expenses.
+- Inflation and rising input costs: Inflation has driven up costs for agricultural inputs like fertilizer, fuel, and labor, increasing food production expenses.
 Since 2019, food prices in the U.S. have risen 31%, outpacing general inflation at 19%.
 These costs are often passed to consumers, making groceries pricier.

-• Supply chain disruptions: Global events like the COVID-19 pandemic and the Russia-Ukraine war have disrupted supply chains, causing shortages of goods like wheat, and oil.
+- Supply chain disruptions: Global events like the COVID-19 pandemic and the Russia-Ukraine war have disrupted supply chains, causing shortages of goods like wheat and oil.
 Port delays and transportation bottlenecks further raise costs.

-• Energy price hikes: Higher fuel costs increase transportation and production expenses, impacting food prices.
+- Energy price hikes: Higher fuel costs increase transportation and production expenses, impacting food prices.
 For instance, diesel prices rose from $3.06/gallon in 2019 to $3.55 in 2024.

-By understanding these factors, shoppers can adopt how to save money on groceries, and strategies as meal planning, using rebate apps, or shopping at discount stores to control costs.
-Smart shopping empowers consumers to navigate rising prices while maintaining a balanced diet and budget.
+By understanding these factors, shoppers can learn how to save money on groceries, such as by meal planning, using rebate apps, or shopping at discount stores to control costs.

 2. 13 Top strategies: How to save money on groceries

 Looking for how to save money on groceries without sacrificing quality or variety?
 You’re not alone.
 With rising food prices impacting households everywhere, finding practical ways to cut grocery costs has become essential.
-In this guide, I will explore 13 top strategies that can help you stretch your budget while still filling your cart with the essentials, and a few treats, too.

 2.1.
 Plan your meals and create a shopping list

-• Review pantry inventory: Check your pantry, fridge, and freezer before shopping to avoid duplicates.
+- Review pantry inventory: Check your pantry, fridge, and freezer before shopping to avoid duplicates.
 Use existing ingredients to inspire meals, reducing unnecessary purchases.
 Apps like Supercook generate recipes based on current stock.
 This step saves time and money.

 2.2.
 Stick to your grocery list